 Paying taxes is a way of life.
-You’re legally required to pay them so you can stay in good standing on the federal, state and local levels.
+You’re legally required to pay them so you can stay in good standing with federal, state and local governments.

-“Back taxes” is nothing more than a term that describes taxes that were not paid when they were initially due, what tax agencies call “past due” taxes.
+“Back taxes” sound scary, but it is simply a term that describes taxes that were not paid when they were initially due, what tax agencies call “past due” taxes.

 In addition to filing the necessary forms with the appropriate agency, back taxes can also accumulate both penalties and interest over time.
 This is why it’s so important to take care of them as soon as possible.